men1164/CPE111-project/README.txt

 Doing:
-- Search songs by title, user type the whole songs name (Display exactly matched song name only)
+- Search songs by title, user type the whole songs name (input exactly matched song name only)

 To Do: